shriyay-hub/credit-risk-challenge/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to develop and assess a machine learning model that predicts the creditworthiness of potential borrowers using a dataset of historical lending activity from a peer-to-peer lending company.
-By analyzing loan risk, the model aims to support the company's decision-making process by identifying borrowers with high and low credit risks.
+The purpose of this analysis is to develop and evaluate a machine learning model that predicts the creditworthiness of potential borrowers based on historical lending data from a peer-to-peer lending company.
+By identifying high- and low-risk borrowers, the model aims to enhance the decision-making process, reducing the likelihood of loan defaults and ensuring better management of risk.

 ## Results

+### Model with Original Data
 - **Balanced Accuracy Score**: 95.20%
-  - This score combines sensitivity (recall or true positive rate) and specificity (true negative rate), indicating that the model achieves a balanced prediction accuracy of 95.2%.

 - **Precision Score**: 92%
-  - This score shows that 92% of positive predictions (high-risk loans) were correctly identified by the model.
+  - Indicates that 92% of predicted high-risk loans were accurately identified.
 - **Recall Score**: 95%
-  - This score indicates that the model correctly identifies 95% of true positive values out of all positive predictions, showing its effectiveness in detecting high-risk loans.
+  - Reflects that the model correctly identified 95% of true positive values for high-risk loans.

+### Model with Resampled Data
+- **Balanced Accuracy Score**: TBD (calculated with resampled data)
+- **Precision Score**: TBD
+- **Recall Score**: TBD

 ## Summary

-The logistic regression model performed well, with a high accuracy rate (95.20%) and strong precision and recall scores.
-Based on these results, I recommend using this model for predicting borrower creditworthiness.
-Its accuracy and reliability make it a valuable tool for informing lending decisions, helping to minimize default risk and maintain sufficient capital flow for profitability.

-Incorporating this model could enhance the company's ability to manage risk while potentially increasing loan approval rates for low-risk borrowers.
+The logistic regression model with the original data demonstrated high accuracy, precision, and recall, suggesting it is effective for predicting borrower creditworthiness.
+However, due to the initial imbalance in the dataset (fewer high-risk loans), the model was re-evaluated using a resampled training dataset with equal instances of high- and low-risk labels.
+This second evaluation aims to verify if oversampling improves model performance, particularly for identifying high-risk loans.